 Perhaps your mentor was a neighbor who taught you how to garden, or a teacher who saw potential in you that no one else saw.
 Or maybe it’s simply someone who cared about you and listened to your struggles without judgement.

-Mentors help shape us, guiding us as we become who we were meant to be.
+Mentors help guide us as we become who we were meant to be.

 Mentors hold a special place in our hearts, a place filled with gratitude and kindness.
 They give of themselves because they want to, not because they have to.
-(The difference is obvious.)
+(And the difference is obvious.)

 Who are your mentors?
-(Have you thanked them lately for the value they’ve brought into your life?)
-And who are you currently mentoring?
-Do you know a young person who could you some guidance and encouragement?
+Have you thanked them lately for the value they’ve brought into your life?